• Skip to primary navigation

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

 One: Place the dry couscous in a bowl and cover with chicken stock (you only need just enough stock to cover the couscous).
-Place a sheet of clingfilm over the couscous and set it aside.
+Place a sheet of clingfilm over the bowl and set it aside.

 Two: Mix together the honey mustard dressing ingredients.